kmmitul/docker-swarm-using-ansible/README.md

 # docker-swarm-using-ansible
-Here I have deployed two containers namely "Wildlfy" and "Postgres" inside of my Docker Swarm cluster running on my target machines using Ansible playbook.
+Here I have deployed two containers namely "Wildlfy" and "Postgres" in a Docker Swarm cluster running on my target machines using Ansible playbook.

 - Install_Docker.yml ---> Preapre the Docker Environment on the nodes of my cluster.
 - Initialize_Cluster.yml --> Prepare my master node to initialiye the cluster.